dherenj84/react-ssr-loadable/README.md

   // console.log(styleTags);

-  // You can now collect your script tags const scriptTags = extractor.getScriptTags().replace(/async /g, ""); // or extractor.getScriptElements();
+  // You can now collect your script tags
+  // I removed async from script tags as it wasn't working as expected when the scripts were loaded asynchronously const scriptTags = extractor.getScriptTags().replace(/async /g, ""); // or extractor.getScriptElements();
     const indexFile = path.resolve("./build/index.html");